feedme2k/c-/README.md

 # c-
 C++ projects
-CM - some labs numerical methods
+CM - some labs from bachelor